Numline1/numlinet/content/articles/scaling-laravel-and-finding-bottlenecks.md

 * [/etc/php/7.4/fpm/pool.d/www.conf](/content/scaling-laravel-and-finding-bottlenecks/www.conf.txt)
 * [/etc/sysctl.conf](/content/scaling-laravel-and-finding-bottlenecks/sysctl.conf.txt)

-*Special thanks to MegaVerse and my colleagues for making this article possible and providing support and data.
+*Special thanks to Megaverse and my colleagues for making this article possible and providing support and data.
 Also a special thanks to my IRC comrades for proofreading an early edition of this article and providing valuable feedback!*
 *Title image used is by [Michal Jarmoluk](https://pixabay.com/users/jarmoluk-143740/) from [Pixabay](https://pixabay.com/).
 Thank you.*